ZenTheMC/ZenTheMC/README.md

 - ⚡ About me: **I'm an optimist, passionate about fitness, anime, and futurism!.**

-- 🦸‍♂️ Fun Fact: **I'm writing an anime story following a character named Zen.**
+- 🦸‍♂️ Fun Fact: **I'm writing a fantasy anime story following a character named Zen, with some sci-fi mixed in.**

 <h1><strong>Featured Work :</strong></h1>